Byron Buxton Player Props: Twins vs. Cardinals

 Byron Buxton At The Plate

-- Buxton has 63 hits, which ranks first among Minnesota hitters this season, while batting .207 with 35 extra-base hits.
+- Buxton leads Minnesota in total hits (63) this season while batting .207 with 35 extra-base hits.

-- Buxton is batting .412 during his last outings and is on a five-game hitting streak.
+- Buxton is batting .412 during his last games and is on a five-game hitting streak.

-- In 24 games this year (28.2%), Buxton has picked up an RBI, and in 12 of those games (14.1%) he had two or more.
+- Buxton has driven in a run in 24 games this season (28.2%), including 12 games with more than one RBI (14.1%).
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 37 of 85 games this season, and more than once 11 times.
+- He has scored in 37 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.